 In other words, it’s your eyes’ ability to see an object, regardless of how bright or dim the lighting is, and identify what color it is.
 Color is one of the things that makes life interesting; however, some people have a hard time seeing colors.

 Those who can’t identify the differences between certain colors are referred to as “color blind.”
 The most common type of color blindness is reds and greens.
 Sometimes, blues and purples can be mistaken, too.
 Additionally, there are some eye health issues that can impact color vision.
-For example, diabetes can lessen the perception of colors, making them look less vibrant and saturated.
+For example, unconrolled blood sugar can lessen the perception of colors, making them look less vibrant and saturated.

 Why Does Color Vision Matter?